 Nicholas, A. (2015).
 A Concept-based Approach to the Teaching of Pragmatics: Speech Acts in the EFL Classroom.
 ELT Journal, 69(4), 383–394.

-Perkins, J., Lee, S., & Villegas, J. (to appear).
+Perkins, J., Lee, S., & Villegas, J. (2016).
 An interplay between F0 and phonation in Du'an Zhuang tone.
-To appear in Proceedings of the 5th International Symposium on Tonal Aspects of Languages.
+In Proceedings of the 5th International Symposium on Tonal Aspects of Languages.

-Perkins, J., Lee, S., & Villegas, J. (to appear).
+Perkins, J., Lee, S., & Villegas, J. (2016).
 The roles of phonation and F0 in Wuming Zhuang tone.
-To appear in Proceedings of the 22nd Himalayan Languages Symposium.
+In Proceedings of the 22nd Himalayan Languages Symposium.

 Rockell, K. (2015).
 Musical looping of lexical chunks: An exploratory study.
 JALT CALL Journal, 11(3), 235–253.